 Full Life Cycle Tips and Strategies

-Analytics is certainly the first go-to when addressing any challenge or barrier your app is facing.
+When evaluating your app user retention strategies, analytics is certainly the first tool that come to mind.
 However, one common denominator among many companies, whether they be small-medium or large enterprises is that too often, teams do not devote enough time to (or more accurately, do not have enough time and resources to…) devote to analysing data, and re-evaluating the current methods based of those findings.
 More often then not, a few KPIs are reported on after the fact, such as downloads, campaign performance, YouTube views with a rough summary of what went well, and what didn’t.
 Often those insights will go into a company pool of knowledge that impacts future initiatives.
 However, it is not too often that the data and insight affects outputs whilst it is still live.

 “Marketers who set goals are 376% more likely to report success than those who don’t.
 And 70% of those successful, goal-setting marketers achieve them.” – Coschedule